DUER No Sweat Jogger Review: Casual Travel Pants with Denim DNA

 - Quick takeaways

-That was my test.
-After months of school runs, coffee shop work sessions and cross-country flights, they’ve become my relaxed travel pant when I don’t want to wear denim but still want structure.
+That was my test, actually.
+After months of school runs with my daughter, coffee shop remote work sessions and cross-country flights to conferences, these DUER joggers have become my relaxed travel pant when I don’t want to wear denim but still want structure.

 Fit and sizing

-- Athletic taper with a cuffed hem keeps them polished; they don’t balloon like sweats or joggers designed for the gym.
+- First, the athletic-style taper with a cuffed hem keeps them polished-looking.
+They don’t balloon out like sweats or joggers designed for the gym.

-- Waist sizes run true for me (I wear a 32).
-If you’re between sizes or prefer a looser waist, consider sizing up and relying on the drawstring.
+- Waist sizes run true for me (I wear a 32W).
+If you’re between sizes or prefer a looser waist, consider sizing up and relying on the drawstring to get them more snug.

-- The gusseted crotch gives solid mobility, which is great for sitting cross-legged at my desk, crouching to grab camera gear or chasing a toddler through TSA.
+- The gusseted crotch (my top feature from DUER) gives solid mobility, which is great for sitting cross-legged at my desk, crouching to grab camera gear or chasing my toddler and squatting down to pick up snacks from the ground.

 Fabric and everyday performance